A CU Medicine provider.

 We strive to provide patient-focused, personalized, multi-disciplinary care for gastrointestinal (GI) cancers.
 Our specialized providers in Medical Oncology (chemotherapy and targeted therapies), Surgical Oncology, Radiation Oncology, Pathology, Molecular Pathology, Radiology, Interventional Radiology, Nuclear Medicine, Gastroenterology (both Hepatology and Interventional Endoscopy), Nutrition, and Integrative Medicine work together to achieve the best outcomes for our patients.
 We have cancer-specific multidisciplinary clinics in pancreas, colorectal, gastroesophageal, liver, and neuroendocrine cancers where patients can meet all of their specialty providers in a single clinic visit.

-In July 2011, Dr. Lieu joined the University of Colorado School of Medicine faculty.
+Dr. Lieu joined the University of Colorado School of Medicine faculty in 2011.
 He trained in internal medicine at the University of Colorado, where he also served as a Chief Medical Resident.
 Dr. Lieu completed his fellowship training in medical oncology at the University of Texas MD Anderson Cancer Center and served as the Chief Medical Oncology Fellow in 2010.
-Dr. Lieu currently serves as the Director of GI Medical Oncology at the University of Colorado Cancer Center, the Vice-Chair of the National Cancer Institute Colon Cancer Task Force, and on the National Comprehensive Cancer Network (NCCN) Panel for Neuroendocrine Cancers.
+Dr. Lieu currently serves as the co-Director of GI Medical Oncology at the University of Colorado Cancer Center, the Vice-Chair of the National Cancer Institute Colon Cancer Task Force, the FDA Oncologic Drugs Advisory Committee (ODAC), and the National Comprehensive Cancer Network (NCCN) Panel for Neuroendocrine Cancers.